-Stanwick Lakes is a 750 acre countryside attraction which has been transformed over the past 10 years from quarry to nature reserve.
+Stanwick Lakes is a 750 acre countryside attraction which has been transformed from quarry to nature reserve.
 It is a Site of Special Scientific Interest (SSSI), a Special Protection Area (SPA) and a wetland of international importance.
 This means that it is protected for conservation and must be managed in a way that maintains its wildlife interest.
-A team of rangers and volunteers works tirelessly throughout the year to ensure this.
+A team of rangers, with support from volunteers, work tirelessly throughout the year to ensure this.

 Stanwick Lakes has a diverse range of habitats and an abundance of wildlife.
 It is particularly well known for wintering waterfowl like tufted duck and great crested grebe but many kinds of butterflies, moths, bees and mammals make Stanwick Lakes their home.
 Stanwick Lakes Wildlife